History of Jamaica: Pre-Columbian Jamaica

 The first inhabitants of Jamaica probably came from islands to the east in two waves of migration.
-About 600 CE the culture known as the “Redware people” arrived.
+Before the arrival of Europeans, the Taíno developed a well-organized society with agricultural villages governed by caciques (chiefs).
+They cultivated cassava and sweet potatoes, fished, and created a vibrant spiritual tradition centered on zemis—ancestral deities that reflected their cosmology and social structure.
+In about 600 CE the culture known as the “Redware people” arrived.
 Little is known of these people, however, beyond the red pottery they left behind.
 Alligator Pond in Manchester Parish and Little River in St. Ann Parish are among the earliest known sites of this Ostionoid person, who lived near the coast and extensively hunted turtles and fish.

 Around 800 CE, the Arawak tribes of the Tainos arrived, eventually settling throughout the island.
 Living in villages ruled by tribal chiefs called the caciques, they sustained themselves on fishing and the cultivation of maize and cassava.
 At the height of their civilization, their population is estimated to have numbered as much as 60,000.

-The Arawak brought a South America system of raising yuca known as "conuco to the island."
+The Arawak brought a South America system of raising yuca known as "conuco" to the island.
 To add nutrients to the soil, the Arawak burned local bushes and trees and heaped the ash into large mounds, into which they then planted yuca cuttings.
-Most Arawak lived in large circular buildings (bohios), constructed with wooden poles, woven straw, and palm leaves. rawak spoke an Arawakan language and did not have writing.
+Most Arawak lived in large circular buildings (bohios), constructed with wooden poles, woven straw, and palm leaves.
+The Arawak spoke an Arawakan language and did not have writing.
 Some of the words used by them, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), yuca, batata ("sweet potato"), and juracán ("hurricane"), have been incorporated into Spanish and English.